Pulover/PuloversMacroCreator/Documentation/Playback.md

 **Slow Down**: Selects the hotkey to toggle playback speed Down/Normal.
 When this option is on delay values will be multiplied by value set.
 Does not work when *Random Sleeps* is activated.

-### Set As Default Hotkeys

-If checked the current Hotkeys will be loaded on each run of the program and when 'Default Settings' are loaded.

 ### Display balloon tips

 Enables displaying of tooltips and traytips during Recording/Playback.